erilyth/Standard-Datastructures/SegmentTrees/README.md

 * **Update tree**;
   Given `N` the size of the array, `I` the index of an element to be updated and `X` the value to update the value at `I` to, recursively updates the nodes that store any information for a interval that contains `I`.
 Complexity `O(log(N))`.

-It is possible to see that a sum segment tree has very similar practical behavior to a Binary Indexed Tree (BIT).
+It is possible to see that a sum Segment Tree has very similar practical behavior to a Binary Indexed Tree (BIT).
 So the main difference is that a segment tree is easily adaptable to store any information other than the sum of the interval.

-###Implementation
+## Implementation

 Segment trees, despite of being binary trees, are easiest and more efficiently maintained in an array of size `2N`.